TheSimonLam/Cards/README.md

 Note:

 - Maybe need a card opening server to securely randomize the opening of cards, and read/update the cards and decks collection database
-- On init of the app, check to see if the downloaded cards (in local storage) version is out of date.
-If it is, make a call to download all of the cards and store them, along with the new version number, in local storage.

 Database notes: